“Sam, please advise me… how do I write a good SEO friendly content?” a frustrated friend once asked me.

 Just in case you feel the above free SEO tools I shared aren’t enough, I have more tools to help you write the perfect blog post in 2019 and beyond!

 #1.
-Buzzsomo – This platform makes it super easy to find winning content ideas.
+Buzzsumo – This platform makes it super easy to find winning content ideas.

 All you have to do is simply search any topic (or domain) and almost at the instant you will get back the most shared posts related to it to inspire your own content creation.